basho/basho_docs/source/languages/en/riak/dev/references/client-implementation.md

-One of the trickier things about dealing with objects in Riak is that objects can be of any data type you choose (Riak Data Types are a different matter, and covered in the [[section below]]).
+One of the trickier things about dealing with objects in Riak is that objects can be of any data type you choose (Riak Data Types are a different matter, and covered in the [[section below|Client Implementation Guide#Riak-Data-Types]]).
 You can store JSON, XML, raw binaries, strings, mp3s, MPEGs (though you should probably consider [Riak CS](http://docs.basho.com/riak/latest/dev/references/protocol-buffers/get-bucket-type/) for larger files like that), and so on.
 While this makes Riak an extremely flexible database, it means that clients need to be able to